element-hq/element-android/docs/identity_server.md

 - Add email or phone to account (not P1, can be done on Riot-Web)
 - List email and phone of the account (could be done in a dedicated PR)
 - Search contact (not P1)
-- Logout from identity server when user sign out or deactivate his account (pending question in the issue).
+- Logout from identity server when user sign out or deactivate his account.

 ## Related MSCs
 The list can be found here: https://matrix.org/blog/2019/09/27/privacy-improvements-in-synapse-1-4-and-riot-1-4